Mayowa2020/My-Portfolio-Website/README.md

 ## Overview

 This project is a **personal portfolio website** built purely with **HTML and CSS**.
-It showcases your programming skills, education, interests, major projects, and provides a contact form for potential employers or collaborators.
+It showcases my programming skills, education, interests, major projects, and provides a contact form for potential employers or collaborators.
 The design emphasizes clean aesthetics, responsive layout, and accessibility—without relying on any external frameworks or libraries.

 ## Features

-- **Programming Languages**: Visually highlights languages and your strengths.
+- **Programming Languages**: Visually highlights languages and my strengths.
 - **About Section**: Concise personal introduction.
-- **Educational Background**: Details of your academic journey, with CV download link.
+- **Educational Background**: Details of my academic journey, with CV download link.
 - **Interests**: Insights into your tech passions and aspirations.
 - **Projects**: Showcases notable projects with descriptions and technology used.
 - **Contact Form**: Lets visitors send you messages easily.